Best Cash Registers for Small Businesses 2023

 - 6-line pre- and post-receipt messages

 You can attach a barcode scanner, scale, and external pole display.
-You can also choose from an integrated card reader or an external reader.
-To speed service up, you can add an optional Dallas Key reader, allowing cashiers to quickly log in to the register by attaching a magnetic fob.
-However, if you want to collect customer emails for your marketing efforts, or need a system with built-in payment processing, you’ll be better off with Square or Lightspeed.
+Also, you can choose from an integrated card reader or an external reader.
+To speed service up, you can add an optional Dallas Key reader, allowing cashiers to quickly log into the register by attaching a magnetic fob.

-- Sales and checkout: Dual displays show transactions to customers and cashiers in real time.
+- Efficient checkout: Dual displays show transactions to customers and cashiers in real time.
 You can accept cash, check, EBT, gift cards, and credit/debit card payments, split tenders, and process voids, returns, and discounts in the register.
-You can also attach an optional barcode scanner, scale, pole display, and change dispenser.
-Busy shops may also want to attach the optional second cash drawer so that two cashiers can work out of the same register.
+Busy shops may also want to attach the optional second cash drawer so two cashiers can work out of the same register.

-- Interconnectivity: The register does not require an internet connection for cash transactions and reporting.
+- Works offline: The register does not require an internet connection for cash transactions and reporting.
 However, if you accept credit cards, you’ll need an ethernet connection to feed the integrated card reader.

-- Employees: This register tracks up to 50 employee logins.
+- Supports up to 50 employees: This register tracks up to 50 employee logins.
 An optional Dallas Key port allows cashiers to access the register quickly by attaching their personal electronic fob.
 The ER-925 also includes a training mode, so you can train new employees on the register without compromising your daily reports.

 Methodology